Jarcok7/dataStudio_1C_CC/README.md

 # Get data from 1C
-Community connector using for retrieving data from 1C web service
+Community connector using for retrieving data from 1C via web service